basICCaliCube and basICColor Gray card review

 Ordinary photographic grey cards are designed to reflect 18% of light that lands on them.
 This enabled them to be used with a meter to get accurate exposure for film…

 Well, 18% is the figure you’ll see quoted all over the place.
 The actual ANSI standard that camera manufacturers use for calibration is around 12%.
 If you are going to use a grey card for exposure, then you ideally need to do some test shots under controlled lighting.
-I’ve linked a very good article, by Thom Hogan that explains this all very well, in the references at the end of this page.

 For the digital cameras we’re using, the ‘18%’ card is a bit too dark for good grey balance.
 The basICColor card reflects 25%.
 There are more technical details for the grey card in the references at the bottom of the page.